 Jacinta Halloran lives in Melbourne, where she works as a GP and has been a board member of the Stella Prize.
 Her first novel, Dissection, was shortlisted for the Victorian Premier’s Literary Award for an unpublished manuscript.
 Helen Garner described Dissection as ‘A bracing and beautiful novel.
 I recommend it as an unputdownable and richly rewarding read, an extended ethical work-out of the classiest kind.’
 Her second novel, Pilgrimage, was shortlisted for the Barbara Jefferis Award.
 Amanda Lohrey said of Pilgrimage, ‘Jacinta Halloran is one of our finest proponents of moral realism.
 Pilgrimage is as affecting a portrait of the mother-daughter relationship as you could hope to find.’
 Jacinta Halloran’s third novel is The Science of Appearances, of which Caroline Baum writes, ‘The novel’s intensity and moral complexity reminded me of Colm Toibin’s Brooklyn ...
 A very impressive achievement.’

-- Dissection (Scribe, 2008) Shortlisted, Victorian Premier's Literary Award
+- Dissection (Scribe, 2008) Shortlisted, 2007 Victorian Premier's Literary Award Prize for an Unpublished Manuscript by an Emerging Victorian Writer

 - The Pilgrimage (Scribe, 2012) Shortlisted, Barbara Jefferis Award, 2015